 Article 17.

-Voted to transfer the sum of $156.36 from available funds (Ambulance Replacement Expendable) to South County Emergency Medical Services to pay for the purchase and equipping of a new ambulance, or take any other action relative thereto.
+Voted to transfer the sum of $156.36 from available funds (Ambulance Replacement Expendable) to South County Emergency Medical Services to pay for the purchase and equipping of a new ambulance.

 Moderator declared article passed in the affirmative